mzemel/mzemel.github.io/_posts/articles/2021-11-15-batailles-energy.md

 <b><i>Excess</i></b>

-A ‘superabundance of energy on the surface of the globe’ creates a biological <i>pressure</i>, which acts on living beings and challenges them to survive (to seek ‘elements around it which are immanent,’ and to establish ‘relatively stable relations of immanence.’)
+A ‘superabundance of energy on the surface of the globe’ creates <i>pressure</i> that acts on living beings, challenging them to survive (to seek ‘elements around it which are immanent,’ and to establish ‘relatively stable relations of immanence.’)
 Across the planet—‘for living matter in general, energy is always in excess’—each being ‘receives this energy and accumulates it,’ and in turn produces an excess of its own.
 ‘As a rule an organism has at its disposal greater energy resources than are necessary for the operations that sustain life.’

 <b><i>Growth</i></b>